Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation: Methodology

 \subsection{Reinforcement Utilization Module}

 To guide LLMs to infer more accurate SBR predictions, we propose to utilize the constructed hint knowledge base to prevent errors in the inference process of LLMs.

-In practical scenarios, the absence of explicit labels on the hints' efficacy leads to a challenge in conducting supervision on hint selection.
-To this end, we employ the Proximal Policy Optimization (PPO) \cite{ppo} algorithm in DRL to ensure stable and efficient training of our retrieval agent.
+In practical scenarios, the absence of explicit labels on the hints' efficacy leads to a challenge in conducting supervision on hint selection, as computing the efficacy for all hints on each sample is costly and redundant.
+Fortunately, DRL with a replay buffer enables us to collect reward signals (i.e., hint efficacy) and update the network spontaneously to speed up.
+To this end, we employ the Proximal Policy Optimization (PPO) \cite{ppo} algorithm to ensure stable and efficient training of our retrieval agent.
 Specifically, our agent is trained to select the most relevant hints based on session-related context information, thereby preventing LLMs from similar reasoning mistakes for recommendation.
+In addition, the proposed DRL framework allows for the balance between exploitation and exploration.
+It is also compatible with more complex extensions such as retrieving multiple hints and multi-round agent-based interactions.